mozilla/glean/docs/user/reference/metrics/counter.md

 Used to count how often something happens, say how often a certain button was pressed.
 A counter always starts from `0`.
 Each time you record to a counter, its value is incremented.
-Unless incremented by a positive value, a counter will not be reported in pings.
+Unless incremented by a positive value, a counter will not be reported in pings, that means: the value `0` is never sent in a ping.

 If you find that you need to control the actual value sent in the ping, you may be measuring something, not just counting something, and a [Quantity metric](quantity.html) may be a better choice.